AdaCore/spark2014/docs/lrm/source/subprograms.rst

    * Its entry value is used to determine the value of an assertion expression within another subprogram that is called either directly or indirectly by this subprogram.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.4 SS global_item is referenced by subprogram when it denotes an input/output, its entry value is used in an assertion expresson or it is used by another subprogram that is called by this subprogram.
+Covered by another TU

 #.
 A ``null_global_specification`` indicates that the subprogram does not
    reference any ``global_item`` directly or indirectly.